adzcai/rlbook/book/2_bandits/bandits.md

 #### Exploitation phase.

 This will take a bit more effort.
-We’ll prove that for any total time
+We’ll prove that for any total time $T$, we can choose $N_{\text{explore}}$ such that with arbitrarily high probability, the regret is sublinear.

-$T$, we can choose $N_{\text{explore}}$ such that with arbitrarily high probability, the regret is sublinear.
+Let $\hat k$ denote the arm chosen after the exploration phase.
 We know the regret from the exploitation phase is

 $$T_{\text{exploit}} (\mu^\star - \mu^{\hat k}) \qquad \text{where} \qquad T_{\text{exploit}} := T - N_{\text{explore}}K.$$